Louisiana Army National Guard: Training

 Louisiana Army National Guard units are trained and equipped as part of the United States Army.
 The same ranks and insignia are used and National Guardsmen are eligible to receive all United States military awards.
 The Louisiana Army National Guard also bestows a number of state awards for local services rendered in or to the state of Louisiana.

 Service

-For much of the final decades of the twentieth century, National Guard personnel typically served "one weekend a month, two weeks a year", with a small portion of each unit working for the National Guard in a full-time capacity.
-New forces formation plans of the U.S. Army were announced in early 2007 modifying the recent (2001–2006) National Guard active duty callup pace.
-The new plan will nominally anticipate that each National Guard unit (or National Guardsman) will serve one year of active duty for every five years of service.
-Secretary of Defense Robert M. Gates imposed "a one-year limit to the length of Federal deployments for National Guard Soldiers."
-Call ups by Louisiana authorities for state emergencies are not included in this policy.
+For much of the final decades of the twentieth century, National Guard personnel typically served "one weekend a month, two weeks a year", with a portion working for the Guard in a full-time capacity.
+The current forces formation plans of the US Army call for the typical National Guard unit (or national guardsman) to serve one year of active duty for every three years of service.
+More specifically, current Department of Defense policy is that no guardsman will be involuntarily activated for a total of more than 24 months (cumulative) in one six-year enlistment period (this policy is due to change 1 August 2007, the new policy states that soldiers will be given 24 months between deployments of no more than 24 months, individual states have differing policies).